brucemack/kc1fsz-rc1/docs/users.md

 This is the user guide for the [W1TKZ Software Defined Repeater Controller](https://github.com/brucemack/kc1fsz-rc1).
 Please contact KC1FSZ with any questions or corrections.

-## Firmware Update (Local via USB)
+## Firmware Flash Update (Local via USB)

 The controller board comes with the firmware installed.
-There may be instances where the firmware needs to be updated.
+There may be instances when the firmware needs to be updated.
 The Pico architecture makes firmware updates easy:

+* Disconnect the digital board from the radio interface board.
-* Connect a USB micro connector to the Pico Pi 2 board.
+* Connect a USB micro cable to the connector on the Pico Pi 2.
 * Hold down the BOOTSEL button on the Pico and plug the USB cable into a computer.
 * The Pico should appear as a USB-connected storage device.
-* Copy/drag the main.uf2 file into the top folder of the Pico.
+* Copy/drag the main.uf2 file into the root folder of the Pico.
 * The controller should restart with the new firmware.
+* Connect to the console interface (see below), enter the command shell, and use the version command to validate the firmware version.
+* Configuration settings may need to be re-applied after a firmware flash.

-## Firmware Update (Remote via LoRa)
+## Firmware Flash Update (Remote via LoRa)

 (Work in process)